Skip to Content

 Improving Drainage in Compacted Soil

-Gently fork compacted areas before adding amendments.
+Gently fork problem areas before adding soil amendments like compost.

 Enhancing Soil Structure With Compost